| 1088 | A Guide To Remembering Japanese Characters (Kenneth G. Henshall) |

 Kun reading compounds

-- 滑る 【すべる】 to glide, to slide (e.g. on skis), to slip, to fail (an examination), to bomb (when telling a joke), to drop, to go down, to come down, to fall (e.g. in status)
+- 滑る 【すべる】 to slide, to glide, to skate, to ski, to slip, to skid, to be slippery, to fail (an examination), to lose (a position), to be demoted, to bomb (when telling a joke), to fall flat

 - 滑らか 【なめらか】 smooth (of a surface), glassy, velvety, soft, smooth (of an action, proceedings, etc.), fluent (speech), fluid, trouble-free, continuously differentiable